alekssadowski95/FreeCAD-Beginner-Assistant/README.md

 Types of best practices:
 - ordner of operations
-- Prefered use of operations over other ones
+- Prefered use of specific operations over other ones
 - Prefered parameters for operations